ahuggel/pentomino/README.md

 - The positions of the first piece, the cross, are limited to positions in the upper left quadrant of the 10x6 game board to eliminate mirrored and rotated solutions.
 - The list of pieces is sorted by the number of positions a piece can be placed on the board.
 The idea is to use the hardest to place pieces first.
 If I leave the cross in the first position and invert the positions of all other pieces (```pentomino -p7 -q -n pentomino.ini```), then it takes just under 20 seconds to find all solutions, compared to less than 0.3 seconds if the positions are sorted (same command, without the ```-n``` option).
 - A plausibility check to determine if a game board still makes sense after adding a piece; it simply checks if the size of every not yet occupied contiguous region on the game board is a multiple of five basic squares.
-This one is _the_ game changer: without this optimization, the program takes 12min 50s to find all solutions and the go() function is called a mind-boggling 11.2 _billion_ times.
-With this plausibility check, it takes less than 0.3 seconds, i.e., is 3,000 times faster, and go() is called "only" 1.23 million times.
-Instead, the recursive fill function used for the check (see below) is then called 183 million times and accounts for 56% of the total time spent (gprof) and 73% of all instructions executed (cachegrind).
+This one is _the_ game changer: without this optimization, the program takes 12min 50s to find all solutions and the `go()` function is called a mind-boggling 11.2 _billion_ times.
+With this plausibility check, it takes less than 0.3 seconds, i.e., is 3,000 times faster, and `go()` is called "only" 1.23 million times.
+Instead, the recursive function `f_fill()`, used for the check (see below), is then called 183 million times, and accounts for 56% of the total time spent (gprof) and 73% of all instructions executed (cachegrind).
 - Lastly, the program can split the workload and start multiple processes that work in parallel.
 It does that by distributing the positions of the first piece to different processes.
 As the cross has only seven positions in the upper left quadrant of the game board, the number of worker processes is limited to a maximum of seven - not enough to make use of all cores and CPUs of modern computers.
 A single process requires just over 1 second to find all solutions, with seven worker processes, it takes less than 0.3 seconds.

 ```c